HuRuilizhen/HuRuilizhen.github.io/_posts/2024-10-15-Linux-Terminal-Beautify.md

 tags: ['command-line-interface', 'linux']
 ---

-Ever since I mistakenly refreshed my desktop to `Ubuntu` system and left it idle for a long time, I now try to turn it into a productivity tool.
+Ever since I mistakenly refreshed my desktop to `Ubuntu 24.04` system and left it idle for a long time, I now try to turn it into a productivity tool.
 The first thing needs to be done is to beautify the terminal just like the one in my `Macbook Air`.
 Here is how I did it: 💻

 <!--more-->

 ---

+# Shell Setup

 - **ZSH**